-The screen presents, time of distress, MMSID of the distressed vessel, and Lat/Lon coordinates.
+If your MT-700 transceiver intercepts a distress call from another vessel, an alarm sounds and the screen presents time of distress, MMSID of the distressed vessel, and Lat/Lon coordinates.
 The plus sign (+) indicates there is another page of information available.
-If invalid GPS or Time data is received, the Lat/Lon position shows '9' in all digits and the time shows all '8's.
+If invalid GPS or Time data is received, the Lat/Lon position shows "9" in all digits and the time shows all "8"s.